Criteria for choosing a camera for beginners

 Any of Nikon’s entry-level SLRs

-Very complete cameras that offer excellent image quality in both photography and video.
-They have an optical viewfinder (it is a reflex) and its rear screen is fixed, it is not articulated.
+Complete cameras that offer excellent image quality in both photography and video.
+They have an optical viewfinder (it is a reflex), and its rear screen is fixed.
+It is not articulated.

-They are very easy to use cameras and allow very intuitive control of all parameters.
+They are straightforward to use cameras and allow very intuitive control of all parameters.

-And if you can raise your budget a bit, Nikon’s D5000 series cameras (D5300, D5500, D5600 …) will offer you the same image quality but also a plus in terms of usability and extra features, for example the screen. articulated.
+And if you can raise your budget a bit, Nikon’s D5000 series cameras (D5300, D5500, D5600) will offer you the same image quality and a plus in extra usability features, for example, the screen.
+Articulated.

 Any of Canon’s mid-range cameras

-It is a small and relatively light SLR camera (with optical viewfinder).
+It is a small and relatively light SLR camera (with an optical viewfinder).
 Allows manual control of all parameters.
-It offers very good performance in both photography and video .
-It is a very balanced camera in terms of performance, size, weight and its value for money is very good.
+It offers excellent performance in both photography and video.
+It is a very balanced camera in terms of performance, size, weight, and value for money.